Skip to main content

 Rosabella Moringa Salmonella Lawyer

-An extensively drug-resistant (XDR) Salmonella Newport outbreak linked to Rosabella moringa capsules.
+An extensively drug-resistant (XDR) Salmonella Newport and Kentucky outbreak linked to Rosabella moringa capsules.
+As of April 1, 2026, 10 people across 8 states were sickened, with 3 hospitalizations.
 The bacteria carry the NDM-1 gene, making them resistant to nearly all antibiotics, including last-resort carbapenems.

 Illnesses